 The main result of this section is the existence of an initial algebra $M\otimes G \rightarrow G$ in $\SquaMS$.
-Before we start in on that, we exhibit an injective algebra related to the topic of this paper.
+Before we start in on that, we exhibit a pre-fixed point related to the topic of this paper.
 Let $U_0=[0,1]^2$, equipped with the taxicab metric $d_{U_0}$, where

-Define $\alpha_M: M\otimes U_0\rightarrow U_0$ by $(i,j)\otimes (r,s)\mapsto (\frac{1}{3}(i+r),\frac{1}{3}(j+s))$.
-The following result is not immediate because the metrics are different in $U_0$ and $M\otimes U_0$.
+Define $\alpha_M: M\otimes U_0\rightarrow U_0$ by The following result is not immediate because the metrics are different in $U_0$ and $M\otimes U_0$.